-A Fox News report published Wednesday details that Asian Sunny Massage, formerly Impression Spa, located on Pearl Street in downtown La Crosse has been featured on such sites.
-The building is owned and rented out by Kind, according to his personal financial statements.
+A Fox News report published Wednesday details that Asian Sunny Massage, formerly Impression Spa, located in Downtown La Crosse, has advertised its work in illicit websites known for promoting illegal sex work.
+The spa is in a building on Pearl Street, which is owned and rented out by Kind, according to his personal financial statements.

-It has not been confirmed that any illegal business has been conducted in the salon or by its employees.
-The La Crosse Police Department told the Tribune that it received an anonymous tip about the address last year, but upon investigation found “nothing was substantiated.”
+It's important to note that it has not been confirmed that any illegal business has been conducted in the salon or by its employees.

-The salon’s owner told Fox in its report that it only performed massages, and said that the business only used Google for advertisements.
-The owner declined to give contact information for the manager whom she said handled advertising, saying they would only talk to the police.
+The salon's owner told Fox in its report that it only performed massages, and said that the business only used Google for advertisements, and declined to give contact information for the manager whom she said handled advertising, saying they would only talk to the police.

 In its report, Fox News also cited several online reviews of the salon from customers.
 The Google reviews of the business range between positive and negative experiences, though none explicitly state that a customer paid for sex or similar illegal activity at the salon or by any of its employees.